Christine Amsden

 Keeping in mind the motto of her Mother, "How can you fail if you never quit?"
 Cynthia faithfully stayed in the race and now has had her first novel, Sometimes There's a Dove, published by Twilight Times Books.
 She has since become a proud member of EPIC, a reviewer for KnowBetter.com and is working on her second novel; an historical romance.

-TTB title: By Way of the Rose
+TTB titles: By Way of the Rose

 Sometimes There's a Dove